ItsVipra/ProToots/README.md

 A Firefox extension which displays an author's pronouns next to their name on Mastodon.
 ![A Mastodon screenshot showing off pronouns next to a person's name](documentation/firefox_ehHwJufMau.png)

-## Download
+## Download/Installation
-uuuuhhh i dunno, i've probably sent it to you
+Go to [the releases page](https://github.com/ItsVipra/ProToots/releases) and follow the instructions there.

 ## FAQ
 Why does it need permission for all websites?